nadrojtayl/nodeCRUDAPPLibrary/README.txt

 	LONGER INSTRUCTIONS:
+		**Note** If you want to know how to add foreign keys or relationships between tables, skip to the foreign keys section on line 95

 -Many applications use an express server and Mongoose to do the simple action of allowing CRUD operations (CREATE READ UPDATE DELETE) on models in your database.
 This library gets rid of all the boilerplate.